NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 tighten the constraint.
 Values up to 0.3 for both were tried and they worked well.

+Consider setting ``--translation-weight`` to a positive value, such as 10.0, if confident that the jitter is mostly in the orientation and not in the position.

 .. figure:: ../images/jitter_ctx_dem_drg.png
    :name: jitter_ctx_dem_drg

    DEM and orthoimage produced by mosaicking the results for the 27 stereo pairs.
 Some seams in the DEMs are seen.
-Perhaps it is due to insufficently good distortion modeling.
+Perhaps it is due to insufficiently good distortion modeling.
 For the orthoimages, the first encountered pixel was used at a given location.